 Due to its limited physical presence, the Company has a minimal direct impact on the community and the environment.
-Further information in respect of Lloyds Banking Group plc's overall approach to engaging with and contributing to the communities in which it operates is included within the Lloyds Banking Group plc's Annual Report and Accounts for 2021, which does not form part of this report.
-Additional information on Lloyds Banking Group plc's Helping Britain Recover & Prosper Plan is available on the Lloyds Banking Group plc website.
+Further information in respect of Lloyds Banking Group's overall approach to engaging with and contributing to the communities in which it operates is included within the Lloyds Banking Group plc's Annual Report and Financial Statements for 2022, which does not form part of this report.
+Additional information on Lloyds Banking Group's Helping Britain Prosper Plan is available on the Lloyds Banking Group website.